To sign in to Starfish using your MyNaz username and password, please click here. MyNaz is the same login you use to access NazNet.

 What is Starfish?

 Starfish is a robust tool with lots of potential applications.
-This fall, Starfish will be used to collect all roster verification details starting on September 9.
-In addition, Starfish may be used by undergraduate faculty at their discretion to submit progress concerns for students in their classes, replacing the course progress alert (a.k.a. pink sheets) used for this purpose in the past.
-See below for information about the kudos feature in Starfish.
+Starfish is used to collect all roster verification details.
+In addition, Starfish may be used by faculty at their discretion to submit progress concerns for students in their classes, replacing the course progress alert (a.k.a. pink sheets) used for this purpose in the past.

 How does roster verification work?